rugovit/ComfyUI-Mac-Installer/README.md

 We welcome contributions for improvements or bug fixes.
 Please open an issue or pull request in the repository where this script is hosted.

+# Star and Share  if you find it useful!
+This project is product of frustration and lots of time wasted  with setting up ComfyUI, I hope it saves some of yours.
+If you find it helpful, please consider starring the repository and sharing it with others who might benefit from it, lets not waste time and start creating.
 # License

 This script and the associated project are distributed under GNU GENERAL PUBLIC LICENSE, which outlines the permissions, limitations, and conditions under which the project can be used.